What does immunization mean?

 Do vaccines work?

 Yes, vaccines lower the risk that you will get an infection.
-People who don’t get vaccines are more likely to get sick or die from certain infections than people who get vaccines.
+People who don’t get vaccines are more likely to get sick or die from certain infections than people who do get vaccines.
 However, no vaccine works 100% of the time.
-Some people who've gotten vaccines for certain infections can still get sick from those infections, but the vaccine can give them a head start in fighting the infection so they are not as sick.
+Some people who've gotten vaccines for certain infections can still get sick from those infections, but the vaccine can often give them a head start in fighting the infection so they are not as sick as they would have been without the vaccine.
 Also, there are no vaccines for many important infections, such as HIV and other sexually transmitted infections.

 In the past, thousands of children died every year because of diseases that are now preventable by vaccines.
 Hundreds of thousands became seriously ill.
 Because of vaccines:

-• Some common diseases are much less frequent such as measles, whooping cough (pertussis), and mumps
+Some common serious diseases such as measles, whooping cough (pertussis), and mumps are much less frequent.

 Are vaccines safe?

 Yes, vaccines are considered to be very safe.
-A few people develop side effects, but the side effects are rarely serious.
-And the diseases vaccines prevent are more dangerous than the side effects of the vaccines.
+Some people develop side effects, but the side effects are rarely serious.
+And the diseases vaccines prevent are usually more dangerous than the side effects of the vaccines.

-• Often, the side effects are minor, such as pain where the shot was given, a rash, or a mild fever
+Often, the side effects are minor, such as pain or redness where the shot was given, a rash, or a mild fever

 Some vaccines (such as some flu vaccines) are made with substances from eggs.
 Vaccines made using eggs are more likely to cause an allergic reaction.
 Doctors will ask you if you're allergic to eggs before they give you one of those vaccines.